Loading...

 2012

-Acquisition of Home Automation, Inc., expanding smart home offerings.
+Acquisition of Home Automation, Inc., expanded smart home offerings.

 2015

-Acquisition of Brand Rex, expanding global cabling business.
+Acquisition of Brand Rex, expanded global cabling business.

 2017

-New data center factory opens in Scotland, serving EMEA.
+New data center factory opened in Scotland, serving Europe, the Middle East and Africa.

 2018

-Category-defining innovations: Category 8 solutions and high-density fiber platforms is introduced.
+Category-defining innovations included the introduction of Category 8 solutions and high-density fiber platforms.

 Our History 5.2